Magathala Nattu Mary: Production

 The film was produced by M. L. Pathy under the banner Jaikumar Pictures and was directed by S. S. Rajan.
 Sam D. Dasan wrote the screenplay and dialogues.
 Cinematography was handled by Sanganlal and Raj was in charge of art direction.
 The film was made at the Paramount Studios in Chennai.

 Soundtrack

-Music was composed by R. Parthasarathy while the lyrics were penned by Naavarasu, M. P. Sivam and Kambadasan.
-Playback singers are P. B. Srinivas, S. V. Ponnusamy, Ghantasala, P. Susheela, Jikki, K. Rani, S. Janaki, Soolamangalam Rajalakshmi and K. Jamuna Rani.

-The song Kannukku Naerae Minnidum Thaarai is the first Tamil duet by P. B. Srinivas and S. Janaki.
+Music was composed by R. Parthasarathy.
+The song "Kannukku Naerae Minnidum Thaarai" is the first Tamil song sung by S. Janaki.